-On November 26, 2019, the Chicago City Council passed the Fiscal Year 2020 Revenue Ordinance, O2019-8527, which imposed a 3% tax on gross receipts from the sales of recreational cannabis, pursuant to the Municipal Cannabis Retailers' Occupation Tax Law.
-Cook County passed an ordinance on January 16, 2020 imposing a 3% tax on gross receipts from the sales of recreational cannabis at any location in Cook County.
-Collection of the county and municipal cannabis sales taxes will not begin until July 1, 2020 and will be in addition to general merchandise sales tax and state excise tax.
+On November 26, 2019, the Chicago City Council passed the Fiscal Year 2020 Revenue Ordinance, O2019-8527, which imposed a 3% tax on gross receipts from the sales of adult use cannabis, pursuant to the Municipal Cannabis Retailers' Occupation Tax Law.
+Cook County passed an ordinance on January 16, 2020, imposing a 3% tax on gross receipts from the sales of adult use cannabis at any location in Cook County.
+Collection of the county and municipal cannabis sales taxes began on July 1, 2020, and are applied in addition to general merchandise sales tax and state excise tax.